Rachith-H/Tech-Tinkering/README.md

 + **Verilog Projects** : Digital design implementations, including combinational and sequential circuits, designed and simulated using Verilog.
 + **Circuit Simulations** : Simulations of electronic circuits created using Proteus and LTSpice covering analog, digital, and mixed-signal designs.

 Each project is documented with code, schematics, and design, demonstrating my skills in circuit design, hardware-software integration, and digital system design.
-This repository reflects my curiosity and interest in electronics, showcasing my expertise in electronics engineering.
+This repository reflects my curiosity and passion for exploring and experimenting with electronics.